Reclaim Therapy's Favorite Somatic Healing Tools

 Body Awareness Practices

 Trauma often disconnects you from your body.
-You might feel numb, disconnected, or like you're observing your life from the outside.
+You might feel numb, disconnected, or like you’re observing your life from the outside.
 These embodiment practices help you rebuild that connection safely.
+Body awareness practices vary widely, and different approaches may work better for different individuals.

 Body Scan